 Figure 2: Flowchart depicting the steps involved in localization of SKN-1 during infection.
 Please click here to view a larger version of this figure.

 Figure 3: H2O2-mediated killing of C. elegans by mitis group streptococci.
 Kaplan-Meier survival curves of L4 larvae exposed to (A) S. gordonii, S. oralis, S. mitis, S. salivarius, S. mutans, and E. coli OP50.
 (B) S. gordonii, S. oralis, S. mitis, S. salivarius, S. mutans, and E. coli OP50 on THY plates in the presence of 1,000 U of catalase.
-(C) S. gordonii WT, ΔspxB mutant, and ΔspxB;spxB+ complemented strains on N2 L4 larvae.
+(C) S. gordonii WT, ΔspxB mutant, and ΔspxB;spxB+ complement strains on N2 L4 larvae.
 (D) S. oralis (VGS#3), S. oralis (VGS#4), S. mitis (VGS#10), S. mitis (VGS#13), and E. coli OP50.
 The data are representative of experiments repeated two or more times, with n = 60 worms for each condition.
 Kaplan-Meier log rank analysis was used to compare survival curves and calculate the median survival.
 P values < 0.05 were considered to be statistically significant.
 This figure has been modified and adapted with permission15.
 Please click here to view a larger version of this figure.

 Figure 4: SKN-1 is required for survival of the worms on S. gordonii.
 (A) Survival of vector control treated and skn-1 knockdown worms exposed to S. gordonii.
 (B) Survival of N2 and skn-1(zu67) mutant worms fed on S. gordonii.
 The data are representative of experiments repeated two or more times, with n = 60 worms for each condition.
 Kaplan-Meier log rank analysis was used to compare survival curves and calculate the median survival.
 P values < 0.05 were considered to be statistically significant.
 This figure has been modified and adapted with permission15.
 Please click here to view a larger version of this figure.